Intermittent percolation and the scale-free distribution of vegetation clusters: Discussion

 On the other hand, it is often neglected that there is another phase transition hidden in this prototypical model.
-It occurs within the active phase (as illustrated in Figure 1) and separates a phase in which the largest cluster of active sites percolates in space from another one in which it does not.
+It occurs within the active phase (as illustrated in Figure \ref{phase_diagram_ordered} and \ref{CP_collapse-Ps}) and separates a phase in which the largest cluster of active sites percolates in space from another one in which it does not.
 We have confirmed computationally that, indeed, as theoretically predicted by van den Berg \emph{et al.} \cite{van2011,van2015} the transition is sharp, i.e. there is not such a thing as a broad range of scaling for such a simple model.
-Moreover, we have shown for the first time that such a transition is perfectly described by the standard scaling theory of (isotropic) percolation, with its well-known set of scaling exponents.
+Moreover, we have shown for the first time that such a transition is perfectly described by the standard scaling theory of (isotropic) percolation, with its well-known set of scaling exponents (see Figure \ref{CP_collapse-Ps}).
 Let us emphasize that such a result is not trivial as in standard percolation sites are occupied in a completely random way, while in the active phase of the contact process activity occupied sites are spatially correlated.
-Readers familiar with the renormalization-group theory could have correctly anticipated though --employing renormalization-group arguments-- that such short-ranged correlations should not be able to affect the scaling exponents.
+Readers familiar with renormalization-group theory could have correctly anticipated though --employing renormalization-group reasonings-- that such short-ranged correlations should not be able to affect the scaling exponents.
 Thus, summing up, the standard contact process only exhibit scale-free clusters at a very precise point in parameter space and is therefore \emph{not} an adequate model to explain the broad/generic emergence of scale-free vegetation patterns in a robust way.

-Inspired by previous work of our group and others showing that temporal variability can lead to generic power laws in some simple models \cite{TGP,TGP-Shnerb}, we moved on to study a variant of the contact process implementing temporal variability in external conditions, i.e. a randomly changing control parameter.
+Inspired by previous work of our group and others showing that temporal variability can lead to generic power laws in some simple models \cite{TGP,Vojta2015,TGP-Shnerb}, we moved on to study a variant of the contact process implementing temporal variability in external conditions, i.e. a randomly changing control parameter.
 With this simple --and ecologically well justified-- novel ingredient the model changes dramatically.

-{\bf{ i) }} First of all, the percolation phase transition within the active phase is not in the standard/isotropic percolation universality class, i.e. its scaling exponents are significantly different form the standard ones (see below for a further discussion of this fact).
+{\bf{ i) }} First of all, the percolation phase transition within the active phase is not in the standard/isotropic percolation universality class, i.e. its scaling exponents are significantly different form the standard ones (see below for a further discussion of this), even if further analyses are required to establish the precise values of the exponents and the associated scaling relationships.